matteemol/dbSketcher/docs/source/examples.rst

      - full_address
    * - 12345
      - John William Doe
-     - 555 Evergreen Av., Springfield, USA
+     - 742 Evergreen T., Springfield, USA

 The CSV that represents this table would state